aurule/rolldembones/README.md

 The `fudge` (or `fate`) die type replicates the mechanics of [Fudge dice](https://en.wikipedia.org/wiki/Fudge_%28role-playing_game_system%29#Fudge_dice):

 * 6 sides, numbered -, -, blank, blank, +, +
+* Increase or decrease the tally by the face value (-1, 0, or +1)
-* Uses tally mode by default
+* Use tally mode by default